 -

-Shrimp Soup: Prepared with homemade broth, often garnished with cilantro and lime juice.
+Shrimp Soup : Prepared with homemade broth, often garnished with coriander and lime juice.

 -